On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Computational study

 \section{Computational study}

-This section is focused on a class of data-driven shortest path problems (SPP), where $A$ is set of directed arcs, $\mathbf{c}$ is a vector of associated costs/travel times and $X$ is a set of all simple paths between two fixed nodes in the network.
-We provide a numerical comparison of our prediction and prescription rules, namely, (\ref{distributionally robust predictor}) and (\ref{distributionally robust prescriptor}), with some standard confidence bounds for the mean of the cost vector.
-In addition, the proposed DRO approach is compared with some modification of the DRO approach described in \cite{VanParys2020}.
-In general, we examine different parameter settings with respect to both the form of the nominal distribution $\mathbb{Q}^*$ and the sample size.
+The primarily goal of this section is to explore the quality of distributionally robust decisions induced by the prescription rule (\ref{distributionally robust prescriptor}).
+In particular, we provide a detailed numerical comparison of our approach with Hoeffding bounds and some modification of the DRO approach described in \cite{VanParys2020}.
+Following the research question \textbf{Q3} we examine different parameter settings with respect to both the form of the nominal distribution and the sample size.